-Kyle Walters moves from the sidelines to the management chair as he begins his tenure as Assistant General Manager and Director of Canadian Scouting with the Blue Bombers this season.
-Walters spent the last three seasons as the team’s special teams coordinator and running backs coach.
+He moved from the sidelines to the management chair as he began his tenure as Assistant General Manager and Director of Canadian Scouting with the Blue Bombers in 2013.
+2014 will be Walters’ fifth season with the Blue Bombers, spending 2010-2012 as the team’s special teams coordinator and running backs coach.

-Concentrating mostly on scouting at the CIS level, Walters will also assist the General Manager in all areas of football operations, including managing the team’s salary cap, negotiating contracts and player recruitment.
+Concentrating mostly on scouting at the CIS level, Walters also assisted the football operations department by helping to manage the team’s salary cap, negotiate contracts and recruit players.
 He has developed many positive working relationships with coaches and management in the CIS and will look to build off what he has accomplished since being named the team’s Canadian College Draft Coordinator in 2011.

 Walters joined Winnipeg after spending four seasons as the head coach of the University of Guelph Gryphons where he posted a 13-18-1 overall record and advanced to the playoffs in three of the four seasons he was at the helm.
 In 2007, Guelph had one of their best seasons in recent history as they finished 4-4 and hosted not only their first home playoff game since 1986, but also the 100th Yates Cup – their first Yates appearance since winning it in 1996.
 Walters was also the special teams coordinator from 2007-2009 for Team West in the CIS All-Star game.